AkademiaProgramowania/ship-game-libgdx/README.md

-# Ship game application
+# Ship game ⚡⚡⚡

 ## Overview
-⚡⚡⚡ Collect a full ship before a storm strikes! ⚡⚡⚡
+Collect a full ship before a storm strikes!

 This application serves as a learning implementation of a card game designed for kids, featuring ships, storms, coins, and cannons.
 Players aim to gain a 6 pieces ship of chosen color.
 A project offers both console and graphical user interface (GUI) versions.